bbookman/SnapKitSample-iOS/README.md

 }
 ```

-### Show bitmoji pickerview
+### Show Bitmoji Picker View

-The SCSDKBitmojiStickerPickerViewController is prepared in SCSDKBitmojiKit.
+Use SCSDKBitmojiStickerPickerViewController and add as a child

-You can add the picker view as child viewController.
-It's very easy.
+You can add the picker view as child ViewController.

 ```swift
 @IBAction func bitmojiButtonTapped(_ sender: Any) {